 You know what they say, ‘first impressions count’ – and I couldn’t agree more.
 Lets face it, those who dress like they are stuck in the 90’s are automatically written off as old-fashioned and disconnected.
 So before you even sing the first song, the young crowd has already unplugged because they feel like they can’t relate.

 Change is good, but hard.
 Maybe someone on your team is having a hard time transitioning their clothing style into something a little more ‘relevant’.
 My advice – be kind, but be honest.
 Explain to them the importance of first impressions and encourage them to develop a vision for the younger generation.

 Now, I am not saying that 40 year olds should dress like teenagers.
 But I am saying that Hawaiian shirts and jean jackets don’t work any more… (you know what I mean).
 Dress appropriate for your age while staying relevant, it will help the older generation connect with the younger generation.

 I sure have been around some stiff leaders, and I am sure you have too.
 Leaders like that extinguish the fire of everyone around them while creating an atmosphere of apathy and resentment.

 By all means, have some guidelines for your dress code, but leave room for your musicians and vocalists to express their creativity through the way they dress.
 I have heard this many times, “Musicians are their own special breed”, and that is oh so true.
 One sure way to kill their not-so-normal joy is to tack them down with a rule book.

-For another good article on worship team dress code, click here.
+Check out Church on the Move’s Seeds blog for another good article on worship team dress code.